nicolas-kuechler/doe-suite/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The following section discusses how to adapt the template for your artifact?, how to design (define) experiments?, how to run experiments?, how to clean up AWS resources?, and how to work with the experimental results?
+The following section discusses: (i) How to adapt the template for your artifact? (ii) How to design (define) experiments? (iii) How to run experiments? (iv) How to clean up AWS resources? (v) How to work with the experimental results?

 The experiment suite splits an experiment into individual jobs.
-A job is single run of the benchmark with one specific configuration.
+A job is a single run of the benchmark with one specific configuration.
 The relation between an experiment run and a job is that a run is repeated multiple times (see `n_repetitions` in experiment design).

-The jobs are derived from the experiment design in `experiment/designs`.
+The jobs are derived from the experiment design in [experiment/designs](experiment/designs).
 The design contains a base configuration (`base_experiment`) that marks which options are factors of the experiment (i.e., what is varied in the experiment).
 Moreover, the design contains a list of runs (`factor_levels`) that specifies the level of the factor in the run (i.e., what concrete value to use for a factor in a particular run).

-In combination with number of repetitions (see `n_repetitions` in experiment design), the suite derives a list of jobs for the experiment.
+The suite derives a list of jobs for the experiment in combination with the number of repetitions (see `n_repetitions` in experiment design).
 Each job of an experiment receives an id: `<RUN>_<REP>`.

 ### Moving beyond the Example Experiment

-The template repository contains `TODO`'s in places where things typically need to be adjusted for a specific project.
+The template repository contains `TODO`s in places where things typically need to be adjusted for a specific project.
-For example, configuring the AWS EC2 instances (how many? which type?, etc.), installing additional packages, and the command to run the code.
+For example, configuring the AWS EC2 instances (how many? which type? etc.), installing additional packages, and running the code.

-For the basic configurations, we provide a script [scripts/repotemplate.py](scripts/repotemplate.py) that provides reasonable default options for the most important parameters. (already done in the installation section)
+For the basic configurations, we provide a script [scripts/repotemplate.py](scripts/repotemplate.py) that provides reasonable default options for the most important parameters (already done in the installation section).

 ```sh
 pipenv run python scripts/repotemplate.py